-

 Everyone knows he has this dislike for the alternative discourse of where the media's place should be in society.

-The article of course makes it sound like the question was being sidestepped.I can understand where you are coming from (the government is right all the time and never wrong), that's why you are fuming, but you can't deny that there are some facts, most journalist employed by local media lose their jobs after making reports against the higher authority.
+If every journalist that was fired was writing with such obvious unethical bias, I'm not exactly sorry to see them go.Originally posted by maurizio13:I can understand where you are coming from (the government is right all the time and never wrong), that's why you are fuming, but you can't deny that there are some facts, most journalist employed by local media lose their jobs after making reports against the higher authority.

 You should stop fuming so much and base your judgements on the merits of the case.